-Content creation is a big part of building your brand whether its for your brand or your business.
+Content creation is a big part of building your brand whether it’s for your brand or your business.
 The constant need to be creating all the time can be exhausting and can lead to eventual creativity burnout.
-The feeling of running out of creative ideas can be really frustrating and draining and can start to effect other aspects of your business if you aren’t taking the proper care of refueling your mind and your ideas.
+The feeling of running out of creative ideas can be really frustrating and draining and can start to affect other aspects of your business if you aren’t taking the proper care of refueling your mind and your ideas.
 If you’re ready to get out of your creative funk, keep reading.

 What does it mean to be burned out?

-Similar to entrepreneurial burnout, creative burnout comes in many forms and looks different to each individual.
-It can be summarized as a state of emotional exhaustion, overwhelm and frustration.
-However, I would argue that creative burnout can be significantly worse.
 Being an entrepreneur requires you to be so creative as you look to expand and grow your business and if you already dealing with creative burnout, it can definitely lead to burnout in other aspects of your business.
 If you’re wondering whether or not your burned out, ask yourself:

-• On a scale of 1-10 how motivated are you to create something new?
+- On a scale of 1-10, how motivated are you to create something new?

-• Do you have any new content ideas that you’re excited to execute?
+- Do you have any new content ideas that you’re excited to execute?

-• Do you find yourself rushing to just get something out there?
+- Do you find yourself rushing to just get something out there?

-• Are you dreading a new week because you don’t have content created?
+- Are you dreading a new week because you don’t have content created?

 If your motivation is low or you find yourself dragging through the process, that is a huge sign that you’re burned out.